Type 2 Diabetes Guide

 • Gums bleed when brushing or flossing.

 Diabetics have a lower tolerance to infections and heal more slowly, making periodontitis a serious condition.
 The disease can rapidly spread throughout the oral cavity.
-It is also suspected that periodontitis may further increase blood sugar levels making it even more difficult to control your diabetes.
+It is also suspected that periodontitis may further increase blood sugar levels making it even more difficult to control diabetes.

 Dental Care for Diabetics